Message from the Director of Health

 - Avoid touching your eyes, mouth, and nose with unwashed hands.

 - Avoid close contact with people who are sick.
-Put distance between yourself and other people.
+Put distance (at least 6 feet) between yourself and other people.
+Do not gather in groups.
 Avoid crowded areas; this is especially important if you are at higher risk for severe illness.

 - Stay home if you are sick except to get medical care.
 If you have COVID-19 symptoms, read about what to do if you are sick.
 Do not visit anyone in the hospital or a nursing home and do not attend large gatherings if you are not feeling well.
 If you are ill, do not go to work – protect your co-workers and the business you work for.